aicuai/aicubench/README.md

 `aicubench` will automatically:
 - Clone ComfyUI into the `ComfyUI/` directory
-- Download recommended model checkpoints into `ComfyUI/models/checkpoints/`
+- Download recommended model checkpoints into `ComfyUI/models/checkpoints/`, such as `v1-5-pruned-emaonly-fp16.safetensors`
 - Launch ComfyUI in headless mode on port `8181`
 - Attempt inference via the ComfyUI API